 It has been said that anesthesiology is a balance of using the correct amounts of medication and monitoring patients’ vital signs.
 If a patient receives too much medication, it could lead to an overdose.
 If they receive too little, it could lead to them being conscious during the procedure with no way to let the surgical team know.

 Anesthesiologists must be skilled at their jobs and constantly vigilant.
 They must also have all medical equipment necessary for the procedures they oversee.
 A failure on the part of either of those can lead to major patient distress and even death.

 If you think that the negligence of a healthcare professional contributed to harm you incurred while you were under anesthesia, then you need to seek legal assistance.
-At the Weitz Firm, we will work to secure the compensation you need for your expenses as well as for pain and suffering damages.
+At The Weitz Firm, LLC, we will work to secure the compensation you need for your expenses as well as for pain and suffering damages.
 Our anesthesia malpractice attorneys in Camden are standing by now.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.